 No, it doesn’t work that way it’s man-to-man, not wife-to-husband.
 I found this utterly annoying along with a long list of why men are so complicated.
 But I didn’t seem to think of myself as complex.

 I can tell you there are a million things about me that are annoying and my husband has chosen to embrace them instead of letting them get under his skin.
 He is better at letting things go than I am.
+Are you the same do you just let your husband’s annoying habits roll off your back?

 When Vance is in the kitchen cooking, and he gets out a plate, a spatula, some eggs and then he turns around… they’re gone.
 I have this habit of not always being aware of my surroundings.
 I will see a plate out and put it away, or I will put away all the stuff he got out to make some toast.
 I create extra work for my husband and he usually just rolls with it.